 The Steelcase Series 1, however, did not receive universal recognition from our judges when it came to comfort.
 Multiple judges described this chair as quite unpleasant if they had to sit for a full day in it.
 Many also wished the lumbar support had a little more adjustment or allowed you to change the amount of support it gave, rather than just its position.
 For this reason, we wouldn't recommend the Steelcase Series 1 to someone who is routinely sitting 40+ hours a week.
 It is a decent option if you don't want to pay top dollar for one of the premium chairs and don't necessarily need to be sitting on it for more than 40 hours at work or home each week.

 Read Review: Steelcase Series 1

 Best Chair on a Tight Budget

 Modway Articulate Ergonomic Mesh

-If you are shopping for a new seat without spending a ton of cash, then the Modway Articulate Ergonomic Mesh is the chair for you.
-This chair can't match the top products when it comes to comfort or adjustability, but it did quite well, considering it costs substantially less than the Steelcase Leap.
+If you are shopping for a new seat and don't want to spend a ton of cash, then the Modway Articulate Ergonomic Mesh could be the chair for you.
+This chair can't match the top products in terms of comfort or adjustability, but it did quite well, considering it costs substantially less than the Steelcase Leap.
 Most of our judges rate this chair very favorably, with most of them finding it more than suitable to sit in for a full workday.

-The seat, however, isn't very adjustable and the range of motion of the adjustable armrests is less than some of the other models.
-The armrests can't drop as low, pivot, or adjust their depth like you can with others.
-This is quite unfortunate, as the default position of the armrests feels a bit on the wide side.
-Although these are some somewhat significant flaws, it's hard to find a better office chair for less money.
+The seat, however, isn't very adjustable, and the range of motion of the adjustable armrests is less than some of the other models.
+The armrests can't drop as low, pivot, or adjust their depth as you can with others.
+The default position of the armrests also feels a bit on the wide side.
+This is all quite unfortunate, as these flaws are somewhat significant, although it's hard to find a better office chair for less money.

 Read Review: Modway Articulate Ergonomic Mesh